DATA HASN’T JUST BEEN TRAPPED.

-Scientific discovery may be delayed.
+Scientific discoveries may be delayed.

 The need to connect these islands has never been more pressing.
 But equally as important is the need to integrate data independently of those connections—in a separate, decoupled layer that ensures true data mobility.

-Because without that mobility, scientists, who use data to accelerate discovery, and business leaders who use it to support business goals, will still be forced to wrestle with limited access, disruptions and delays.
+Because without that mobility, scientists, who use data to accelerate discovery, and business leaders who use it to support business goals, will still be forced to wrestle with limited access, disruptions, and delays.

-AI and ML to the rescue?
+AI and Machine Learning to the rescue?

 Many platforms that tackle the challenges created by data lakes require unique protocols, ontologies, and vendor-controlled data structures—along with proprietary instruments and system integration capabilities.